 Stream maintenance work also includes an integrated vegetation management program which provides many benefits.
 Removal of in-stream vegetation ensures flow conveyance.
 Upland vegetation management is performed to meet fire code compliance and maintenance access.
 Native planting and invasive plant removal projects improve the ecological habitat of the riparian ecosystem.

-If you have observed a problem in any creek in our service area, you can report to our "Access Valley Water" online customer request and information system.
+- If you observe a problem in any creek in our service area, you can report it on our "Access Valley Water" online customer request and information system.
 This is the best way to alert our field crews of downed branches, eroding banks, trash, graffiti or overgrown vegetation.